-Closed Canopy Native Vegetation comprising some of the plant species that typified Wellington's pre-settlement coastal and semi-coastal forest.
-Such native vegetation is dominant only within the extensive gully system in the main body of the Park (above and west of the Urban Motorway) generally south-west of Strang Path and the upper section of T H Fitzgerald Path.
-Recent removal of trees adjacent to or damaging graves has opened up these areas leaving only small pockets of the original vegetation.

-Mixed Exotic and Native Vegetation containing a much more random plant association than the preceding with some of the plants having been planted.
+- Closed canopy native vegetation comprising some of the plant species that typified Wellington's pre-settlement coastal and semi-coastal forest.
+Such native vegetation is dominant only within the extensive gully system in the main body of the cemetery (above and west of the urban motorway) generally south-west of Strang Path and the upper section of T H Fitzgerald Path.
+Recent removal of trees adjacent to or damaging graves has opened up these areas leaving only small pockets of the original vegetation. - Mixed exotic and native vegetation containing a much more random plant association than the preceding, with some of the plants having been planted.
 It is drier and more exposed than the closed canopy native vegetation, with greater light penetration, and lacks the tiered structure of the closed canopy.

 The interface between native and exotic vegetation is variable.
-For instance, native trees as specimens and groups are found throughout the Park within areas of predominantly exotic vegetation.
+For instance, native trees as specimens and groups are found throughout the park within areas of predominantly exotic vegetation.
 Generally exotic vegetation tends to predominate along the motorway boundary and, to a lesser extent, along the Bolton Street boundary where it is mixed with native vegetation.

-Heritage Roses and Climbers that are found growing within graves and/or growing on the support structure or where the structure was formerly surrounding the grave.
-They are distributed throughout the cemetery many dating back to the late nineteenth or early twentieth century.
+- Heritage roses and climbers that are found growing within graves and/or growing on the support structure or where the structure was formerly surrounding the grave.
+They are distributed throughout the cemetery with many dating back to the late 19th or early 20th century.
 They provide historic interest and amenity appeal.
-In the 1980's the importance of these early plantings was recognised and a heritage rose collection was gradually established.
+In the 1980s the importance of these early plantings was recognised and a heritage rose collection was gradually established.
 The collection now includes over 100 varieties of old roses.
-Heritage Roses New Zealand recognises the collection and assists with guided tours and pruning demonstrations.

-Framework Trees tend to be readily visible large-scale specimens in their own right, predominantly exotic, coniferous and, therefore, evergreen.
+Heritage Roses New Zealand recognises the collection and assists with guided tours and pruning demonstrations. - Framework trees tend to be readily visible large-scale specimens in their own right, predominantly exotic, coniferous and, therefore, evergreen.
 Native signature trees are exclusively pohutukawa and while pohutukawa has become naturalised and prevalent throughout Wellington it was not part of the pre-settlement native forest.

-The trees are fairly evenly distributed throughout the lower portion of the Park Cemetery and also throughout the main body of the Park, apart from the gully system described previously.
+The trees are fairly evenly distributed throughout the lower portion of the cemetery and also throughout the upper cemetery, apart from the gully system described previously.
 Duration of the existing conifer framework in the park is unknown and changes, probably from storms, are likely to be sudden and dramatic.